jgdigitaljedi/heatmap/README.md

-# HeatMap
+# HeatMap Widget and Demo

-HeatMap is a little heatmap visualization I put together for Angular.
+This is a little heatmap visualization I put together for Angular.
 This project has a server.js for the sake of demonstrating it by getting a data set from a data call and uses Mocha and supertest to test the endpoint.

 My thought process was to get the widget working with nothing but Angular first.
-Then I thought I could add the slider functionality with a framework just to have the functionality, add a pop-up to the heatmap squares on hover to show the actual value, then circle back and create my own slider widget if I had the time.
+Then I thought I could add the slider functionality with a framework just to have the functionality, add a pop-up to the heatmap squares on hover to show the actual value, get the build process working, then circle back and create my own slider widget and create a canvas version if I had the time (not likely due to app launch at work and being on call and on edge 24/7).

 ### Features
  - material design